elien666/hass-family-calendar/add-on/README.md

 ### Features Not Showing

+- Ensure the feature toggle is enabled in the add-on configuration
-- Check that required configuration options are set in the add-on configuration
+- Check that required configuration options are set for the enabled feature
 - Verify entity IDs match your Home Assistant entities exactly
 - Check browser console for configuration errors
 - Restart the add-on after configuration changes